hrdikshrma/NLP-to-LLM/README.md

 Welcome to **NLP-to-LLM**! where I document, implement, and practice concepts related to **Natural Language Processing (NLP)** and **Large Language Models (LLMs)** from the ground up.

-This repo is part of my preparation for **Data Science interviews**, focusing on foundational understanding and practical applications.
+**NOTE:** This repo is part of my preparation for **Data Science interviews**, focusing on foundational understanding and practical applications.
 The goal of the above codes is not to get the best results on a given dataset.
 The primary objective is to examine how a model is implemented.
 Kindly look into in-depth performance-enhancing techniques depending on your data.

 ## 📚 Topics to be covered